 The Local Production Systems (SPL) of Sardinia, are defined as homogeneous productive contexts characterized by a high concentration of industrial companies, mainly of small and medium size.

-The Industrial Districts (DI), are local production systems which, besides meeting the concentration requirement, also comply with the productive specialization criteria of enterprise systems.
+The Industrial Districts (ID) are local production systems that are characterised by firm concentration and also by the productive specialization of business networks.

 As for tourism, the nodes of the main tourist districts, embellished with fascinating sequences of villages and towns are located in the famous Costa Smeralda, in the lively Riviera del Corallo, in the cosy Gulf of Orosei, in the coastal and mountain region of Ogliastra, in the variety of sceneries of the South Coast.
 The high concentration of accommodation facilities in these areas has not affected the increasing inclination of visitors to discover the territory through an ever-growing fruition of the environmental, cultural and gastronomic heritages of the different areas of the island.
 Each area of the island has its own identity and is ready to present it to the visitor.